dnvgl/i18n/DOCUMENTATION.md

 ```

 ### compareStringsFactory()
-Use this function over `compareStrings()` when comparison is called multiple times (better performance)
+Use this function over `compareStrings()` when comparison is called multiple times (better performance).

 ```typescript
 import { compareStringsFactory } from '@dnvgl/i18n';